 The Golden Poppy Pass ($125) has limited access with NOT all parks included.
 Make sure you always check the parks accepting the Golden Poppy Pass before you make your purchase.
-There are other membership levels with discounts for seniors and disabled.
-There’s even a Veteran’s pass with no fee.
+There are other passes available with discounts for seniors (Golden Bear Pass) and disabled.
+There’s even a Distinguished Veteran’s Pass with no fee.

 Buy pass directly from California State Parks